cffls/matic-docs/docs/maintain/validate/run-validator.md

 ---
 id: run-validator
-title: Run a Validator Node (Beta)
+title: Run a Validator Node
 description: Use package to set up your validator node on the Polygon Network.
 keywords:
   - docs